 When a person is believed to be managing, investing in, controlling, or supervision two or more prostitutes, the charges filed against that person will be a third-degree felony with penalties from 2 to 5 years in state prison.

 If you have been charged with prostitution, your legal situation can be dangerous, particularly if you have a prior conviction.
-You need a lawyer that you can trust to seek out any and all options to help you avoid conviction or can negotiate reduced or dismissed charges.
+You need a Houston prostitution attorney that you can trust to seek out any and all options to help you avoid conviction or can negotiate reduced or dismissed charges.

 How to Defend Against Charges of Prostitution

 To successfully defend against a prostitution charge involves strategy, knowhow, and experience.
-Attorney James Alston will initiate several important actions in the early stages of your defense, which may include:
+Houston criminal defense lawyer James Alston will initiate several important actions in the early stages of your defense, which may include:

 - A full investigation into police actions to identify any rights violations or acts that may constitute entrapment.